indukurirama/Movie_trailers/README.md

 ## Description

-This project 'Movie Trailer' contains of set of my favourite movie posters.When clicking on the any poster opens the trailer in youtube in the modal box.
+This project 'Movie Trailer' contains of set of my favourite movie posters.When clicking on the any poster opens the trailer in youtube in the modal box.Clicking on the span (x) it closes the modal box.

 ## stack Used